 These quotes from the bible indicate that the significance of dreadlocks goes back way before the rastafarian movement to the times of King Solomon.

 The livity of Jah Rastafari is in accordance with the laws of nature.
-Increasingly in our modern society many people choose to wear the dreadlocks and to use synthetic dreadlocks and dreadlock hair extensions.
-All races are training their hair into dreadlocks even if it is not the natural way their hair grows.
+Increasingly in our modern society many people choose to wear the Rasta Locks and to use synthetic Locks and Lock hair extensions.
+All races are training their hair into Locks even if it is not the natural way their hair grows.
 Some wear them as a fashion or trend or to express vanity, others wear them in a positive way to express their rebellion at the system or to express the natural way of livity.